 Editor’s note: We believe that all birth stories and all birth experiences matter.
 This post is part of an ongoing series of birth stories submitted by readers and fellow bloggers, featuring a diverse range of women and their birth experiences.
 This is Harmony’s terrifying experience with a high block, a rare and life threatening complication of an epidural where the anesthesia paralyzes the phrenic nerve which controls the diaphragm and breathing.

 If you would like to share your own birth story, please visit this post to learn how. ~Olivia

 I went in to the hospital on May 31st to be induced at 38 weeks and 2 days.
-We weren’t expecting much action that night since my last epidural didn’t do much more than help me dilate 1 cm with my firstborn in 2014.
+We weren’t expecting much action that night since my last induction didn’t do much more than help me dilate 1 cm with my firstborn in 2014.
 However, this time it started working within 30 minutes of placement.

 At about 10:00 pm, my contractions were about 5 minutes apart and I had to breathe through them.
 I was given something to help me sleep and something for the pain, and I slept until about 2:00 am.
 By that time my contractions were 2 minutes apart and increasing in strength.
 I opted for an epidural.

 The anesthesiologist arrived and had me sit on the side of the bed.
 I am a larger woman, and she commented on it being more difficult to place an epidural with larger patients.
 The first epidural kept hitting a nerve causing pain on my left side.
 She attempted to go straight to the right, but that just caused pain on my right side.
 She tried to thread the line a few more times, resulting in a few more jabbing pains in the left side of my lower back.
 She said this was not working so she was going to pull it and go a little higher.